danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 {{< figure src="/blog/2018/10/model-management-polyaxon-argo-seldon/polyaxon-output.png" title="Polyaxon output" >}}

-## From Polyaxon to Seldon
+## From Polyaxon to Argo

 Now that we have trained and serialized models we need to package it and deploy it using Seldon.
 This requires some manual work as you need to create a Python class for Seldon to use, create `requirements.txt` and move the serialized model to the right location.
 Finally we need to use [s2i](https://github.com/openshift/source-to-image) to create the image using the base Seldon image.

+All this process can be done manually locally by downloading the serialized model and using [s2i](https://github.com/openshift/source-to-image) but in the spirit of automating things I decided to do use Argo for this task.

-To do this I used a Jupyter Lab server in the Kubernetes cluster that you can get up and running with this Kubernetes yaml spec:
+I also wanted to keep most things in the Kubernetes cluster where models/data and others things are closer, so I used a Jupyter Lab server you can get up and running with this Kubernetes yaml spec:

 ```yaml
 apiVersion: apps/v1